 To find out more read Ampthill’s Fallen [ISBN 978-0-9542619-5-5 – 149 pages ~ £8 + p&p].
 To obtain a copy of this excellent book please email John Hele.

-BUY: Armistice100 bottled beer
+SOLD OUT: Armistice100 bottled beer

 Ampthill-based Kelchner Brewery has designed 3 limited edition bottles to support Ampthill Armistice100 .
 The artwork is splendid.
 The bottle ale is available from Cambridge Wines, Wrest Park and direct from the Kelchner Brewery.